Outcomes and Winner

 Pilita Clark is a journalist at the Financial Times, covering a wide range of topics related to climate change, where she has stood out in her ability to synthesize complex issues whilst keeping scientific research as the foundation for understanding these topics.

-The winners of the 2025 edition will receive their awards during the public event Journalism and the biggest story in the world.
-Science, media, and information narrate the challenges of the climate crisis, which will kick off the Festival for the Earth on the morning of October 16 in Turin at the Salone d’Onore of the Castello del Valentino, home of the Faculty of Architecture at the Polytechnic University of Turin (free entry from 9:30 am).
+The winners of the 2025 edition received their awards during the public event Journalism and the biggest story in the world.
+Science, media, and information narrate the challenges of the climate crisis, which kicked off the Festival for the Earth on the morning of October 16 in Turin at the Salone d’Onore of the Castello del Valentino, home of the Faculty of Architecture at the Polytechnic University of Turin.

-During the event, Damian Carrington and Pilita Clark will share their professional experiences, fostering reflections on the challenges faced by journalism and newsrooms in reporting the risks and opportunities involved in building resilient societies.
-This includes investigations that reveal hidden aspects of the relationship between human societies and nature in an era of increased knowledge about climate change.
+During the event, Damian Carrington and Pilita Clark shared their professional experiences, fostering reflections on the challenges faced by journalism and newsrooms in reporting the risks and opportunities involved in building resilient societies.
+This included investigations that revealed hidden aspects of the relationship between human societies and nature in an era of increased knowledge about climate change.

-The meeting will also serve as a chance for dialogue with the recipients of the special mentions, who will share their diverse experiences and perspectives in a panel discussion moderated by Mauro Buonocore, Head of Communications and Science Outreach at CMCC.
-All have a common element: a vision that goes beyond disciplinary boundaries and sparks initiatives where scientists, artists, writers, citizens, and journalists work together to better understand a shared future.
+The meeting also served as a chance for dialogue with the recipients of the special mentions, who shared their diverse experiences and perspectives in a panel discussion moderated by Mauro Buonocore, Head of Communications and Science Outreach at CMCC.
+All had a common element: a vision that goes beyond disciplinary boundaries and sparks initiatives where scientists, artists, writers, citizens, and journalists work together to better understand a shared future.

-Following the panel, a roundtable will take place, featuring CMCC researcher Marta Ellena, La Stampa journalist Nicolas Lozito, Paola Mazzoglio (Politecnico di Torino), Giuliano Antoniciello (CarpeCarbon), Duccio Travaglini (Greencome), and moderated by Marco Merola.
+Following the panel, a roundtable took place, featuring CMCC researcher Marta Ellena, La Stampa journalist Nicolas Lozito, Paola Mazzoglio (Politecnico di Torino), Giuliano Antoniciello (CarpeCarbon), Duccio Travaglini (Greencome), and moderated by Marco Merola.